mrmartineau/awesome-web-dev-resources/README.md

 - [left-pad](https://github.com/stevemao/left-pad): String left pad
 - [dont-go](https://github.com/tiaanduplessis/dont-go): A small client-side library with zero dependencies to change the title and/or favicon of the page when it is inactive
 - [always-done](https://github.com/hybridables/always-done): Handle completion and errors with elegance!
 Support for async/await, promises, callbacks, streams and observables.
 A drop-in replacement for async-done - pass 100% of its tests plus more
+- [title](https://github.com/zeit/title): A service for capitalizing your title properly
 - [words](https://github.com/words): Linguistic javascript modules
 - [no-scroll](https://github.com/davidtheclark/no-scroll): Disable scrolling on an element that would otherwise scroll
 - [libphonenumber-js](https://github.com/catamphetamine/libphonenumber-js): A simpler (and smaller) rewrite of Google Android's libphonenumber library